Florida Atlantic Owls football: Willie Taggart era (2020–2022)

 On December 11, 2019, FAU announced the hiring of Willie Taggart as the next head coach.
 During a shortened season due to the COVID-19 pandemic with no prior spring practice, Taggart led the FAU Owls to a 5–4 record, which includes a loss to the Memphis Tigers in the first and only Montgomery Bowl.
+The loss signified a new low for the Owls as it marked the first bowl game defeat in program history.

-He was fired on November 26, 2022, finishing with a 15–18 record.
+On November 26, 2022, Taggart's Owls lost to the Western Kentucky Hilltoppers after a missed field goal that would have lifted the team into bowl eligibility.
+The Owls finished the season 5-7.
+He was fired on shortly after the loss, finishing his Owls' tenure with a 15–18 record.
 Defensive coordinator Todd Orlando served as interim head coach during the transition period to find a new head coach.

 Tom Herman era (2023–2024)

 On December 1, 2022, FAU announced the hiring of former Houston and Texas head coach Tom Herman as the next head coach.
 Herman was fired by FAU on November 18, 2024, after a 6–16 record through two seasons.
 FAU's assistant head coach, tight ends coach, and special teams coordinator Chad Lunsford served as interim head coach for the remainder of the season.